Anupydv/anupyadav.github.io/README.md

-### This repository contains files used to create my website, you can see the website [here](http://anuditverma.github.io/).
+This repository contains the files used to create my personal portfolio website.
+You can view it live [here](https://anuptyadav.github.io/).